NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 The picard tools package contains multiple commands, and the command lines look like this:
 <code>java [java opts] -jar $PICARDJARPATH/picard.jar COMMAND [options] </code>

-We use a pipe to connect two picard commands <code>MarkDuplicates</code> and <code>SortSam</code>.
-Similar to the bwa example, in the second picard command, we use <code>-I /dev/stdin</code> to specify reading from standard input.
+We use a pipe to connect two picard commands <span style="color:crimson">MarkDuplicates</span> and <span style="color:crimson">SortSam</span>.
+Similar to the bwa example, in the second picard command, we use <span style="color:crimson">-I /dev/stdin</span> to specify reading from standard input.

 **7\.** In the last part of the script, we recalibrate base quality score to correct for patterns of systematic errors using the [GATK tools for BQSR](https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR-).
 The GATK command lines look like this:
 <code>gatk --java-options "[java opts]" ToolName [options] </code>